eiffel-community/eiffel/eiffel-vocabulary/EiffelTestSuiteStartedEvent.md

 ### data.name
 __Type:__ String
 __Required:__ Yes
-__Description:__ The name of the activity.
+__Description:__ The name of the test suite.
 Uniqueness is not required or checked, but is useful.

-### data.category
+### data.categories
-__Type:__ String
+__Type:__ String[]
 __Required:__ No
-__Description:__ The category of the activity.
-This can be used to group multiple similar activities for analysis and visualization purposes.
-Example usage is to label the similar but unique build activities of all the components of system X as "System X Component Build" (whereas the name would be e.g. "System X Component Y Build").
+__Description:__ The category or categories of the test suite.
+This can be used to group multiple similar test suites for analysis and visualization purposes.
+Example usage is to categorize test suites required before release as "Pre-release tests".

 ### data.types
 __Type:__ String[]